EvaSeidlmayer/orcid-for-wikidata/README.md

 | 0000-0002-7499-1391 | 8478144 | nan | nan | nan | 2-s2.0-0027309495 | Q70670731 |
 | 0000-0002-2255-0391 | 28583742 | PMC5478201 | 10.1016/j.ebiom.2017.04.029 | nan | nan | Q29571127 |

-The Web of Science-ID wosuid is not supported by Wikidata and can not be used for retrieval.
+The Web of Science-ID (wosuid) is not supported by Wikidata yet and can not be used for retrieval.

 If we check in Wikidata we see these Q-Nrs refer to: